-Developing accurate inferences about others’ likely concerns, expectations, priorities, and actions is essential for successful social interactions in setting goals and mitigating risks.
+Developing accurate inferences about others’ expectations and possible actions is essential for successful social interactions.

-University College London’s Demis Hassabis collaborated with R. Nathan Spreng of Cornell University, Vrije Universiteit’s Andrei A. Rusu, Harvard’s Clifford A. Robbins and Daniel Schacter, and Raymond A. Mar of York University to investigate how the brain develops predictions about others’ thoughts and behaviors.
+The brain’s process to predict others’ thoughts and behaviors was investigated by University College London’s Demis Hassabis, with R. Nathan Spreng of Cornell University, Vrije Universiteit’s Andrei A. Rusu, Harvard’s Clifford A. Robbins and Daniel Schacter, and Raymond A. Mar of York University.

-Volunteers read about four fictional protagonists’ personality traits (Agreeableness, Extraversion) in experimental scenarios, then imagined each character’s behaviors in different situations.
+Volunteers read about four fictional protagonists’ personality traits, then imagined each character’s behaviors in different situations.

-In addition, Team Hassabis noted that lateral temporal cingulate cortex activity occurred with participants accurately determined protagonists’ degree of agreeableness, whereas activity in the posterior cingulate cortex activity was associated with correct judgments of protagonists’ degree of extraversion.
+Lateral temporal cingulate cortex activity occurred when participants accurately determined protagonists’ degree of agreeableness, and activity in the posterior cingulate cortex activity was associated with correct judgments of protagonists’ degree of extraversion.

-Hassabis’s group also determined that brain regions responsible for processing inferences of personality traits and related behaviors are functionally coupled with areas active in differentiating individual identities.
+Brain regions responsible for processing inferences of personality traits and behaviors are functionally coupled with areas that differentiate people’s identities, found Hassabis’s group.

-This means that specific brain regions “code” inferred personality traits in others and synthesize these characteristics into “personality models” that represent individuals and their likely behavior in new situations.
+This means that specific brain regions “code” inferred personality traits in others and synthesize these characteristics into “personality models” that represent individuals and their likely behaviors in new situations.

-Matthew Hertenstein teamed with DePauw University colleagues Brittany Bulleit and Ariane Jaskolka, UC Berkeley’s Dacher Keltner and Betsy App of University of Denver to demonstrate that people can infer others’ emotional intentions through unseen touch.
+People can even infer others’ emotional intentions through unseen touch, reported Matthew Hertenstein with DePauw University colleagues Brittany Bulleit and Ariane Jaskolka, UC Berkeley’s Dacher Keltner and Betsy App of University of Denver.

 Observers also accurately identified emotions conveyed by participants’ “tactile displays” when they touched paired volunteers.

-Guided by Keltner’s “approach/inhibition theory of power,” in their experiments, they attributed high power to one volunteer in a communication pair and compared communications when both people were in an equal-power condition during teasing interactions between women and men.
+Guided by Keltner’s “approach/inhibition theory of power,” the researchers attributed high power to one volunteer in a communication pair, then compared communications when male-female pairs were in an equal-power condition.

-In contrast individuals in the low-power role demonstrated more behavioral inhibition and reported greater self-conscious and anxiety.
+In contrast, individuals who were assigned the low power role demonstrated more behavioral inhibition and reported greater self-consciousness and anxiety.

-Male pairs were able to accurately detect anger, but men did not understand women’s attempts to convey anger in male-female pairs.
+Male pairs accurately detected anger, but men did not understand women’s attempts to convey anger in male-female pairs.

 -*How do you develop accurate inferences about others’ opinions and likely behaviors?